senidu97/lens.-backend/README.md

 ### File Organization
 - Use consistent naming conventions
-- Organize files by user and type
+- Organize files by environment (dev/prod), user and type
 - Include timestamps for uniqueness
 - Store metadata in database, not file names
+- All user uploads go directly to R2 (no local storage)

 ### Performance
 - Use appropriate image sizes